Explore faith, yourself and the world.

 Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Find out which papers are available and how to apply on our COVID-19 website

 |HEBR131||2022||Introductory Biblical Hebrew 1||18 points||Semester 1|

 For general queries, please contact email@example.com

-For queries about studying Theology on campus, please contact The Revd Dr James Harding.
+For queries about studying Theology on campus or by Distance Learning, please contact The Revd Dr James Harding.